FBEditor Controls

 and may also show error messages.
 It also shows the currently executing

-configuration command when the Run/Launch menu
+configuration command when the Run button is

 Navigation Tree